joshimilind/Examples/README.md

-n a normal, uncompressed text, each character is represented by the same number of bits (usually eight).
+In a normal, uncompressed text, each character is represented by the same number of bits (usually eight).
 In Huffman coding, each character can have a bit representation of a different length, depending on how common a character is: the characters that appear often in a text are represented by a shorter bit sequence than those being used more rarely.
 Every huffman code defines the specific bit sequences used to represent each character.
 A Huffman code can be represented by a binary tree whose leaves represent the characters that should be encoded.
 The code tree below can represent the characters A to H
 The leaf nodes have associated with them a weight which denotes the frequency of appearance of that character.
 In the example below, the character A has the highest weight 8, while F for example has weight 1.